4DPC$^2$hat: Towards Dynamic Point Cloud Understanding with Failure-Aware Bootstrapping: Introduction

 Second, spatio-temporal modeling of 4D point clouds is inherently challenging.
 Beyond processing irregular and complex 3D structures at each time step, models must reason over temporally evolving geometry \cite{Mamba4d, PointMotionNet}, where point distributions, object topology, and local spatial relationships change continuously.
 Correctly interpreting object actions or interactions, therefore, requires capturing long-range temporal dependencies and aggregating information across entire sequences.

 To address these challenges, we introduce \textbf{\ourname{}}, an MLLM for spatio-temporal reasoning over point cloud sequences, as illustrated in \cref{fig1}.
 To support the training, we first collect over 44K animated objects from the Objaverse series \cite{Deitke_2023_CVPR, NEURIPS2023_70364304}, and process them through a topology-consistent 4D point construction pipeline to obtain dynamic point cloud sequences, ensuring accurate point-wise temporal correspondence.

-We further employ a two-level captioning strategy, where the brief captioning emphasizes coarse alignment between holistic point cloud geometry and language, and detailed captioning focuses on fine-grained spatio-temporal semantics, including motion patterns, temporal evolution, and dynamic object states.
-This strategy enables the curation of over 200K high-quality question–answer pairs, supporting diverse question-answering (QA) tasks on appearance, counting, action recognition, temporal relations, and spatial reasoning.
+We further employ a two-level captioning strategy, where the brief captioning emphasizes coarse alignment between holistic point cloud geometry and language, and detailed captioning focuses on fine-grained spatio-temporal semantics, including motion patterns, temporal evolution, and dynamic object states.This strategy enables the curation of over 200K high-quality question–answer pairs, supporting diverse question-answering (QA) tasks on appearance, counting, action recognition, temporal relations, and spatial reasoning.

 To facilitate reasoning over long-range spatio-temporal patterns, we design an inter-frame bidirectional Mamba module that leverages state-space sequence modeling to capture dynamic behaviors among point cloud sequences while remaining efficient.
 However, we observe that naive supervised instructional finetuning (SFT) training with uniformly weighted data does not lead to balanced performance gains across diverse reasoning and perception abilities.
 We therefore introduce a failure-aware iterative bootstrapping learning strategy that systematically analyzes model failure cases and generates targeted QA pairs to expose weaknesses in specific domains.
 These targeted samples are incorporated into training, leading to progressively improved and more comprehensive model capabilities.
 We conduct extensive experiments to validate \ourname{} and compare it with recent advanced MLLMs.
 The results show our substantial improvements in action understanding, temporal relation reasoning, and object interaction comprehension.
 Collectively, these gains indicate that \ourname{} represents the first systematic effort towards enabling scalable and reliable reasoning over 4D dynamic point clouds, laying the groundwork for future advances in the field.